thecandlestick/silverbullet/website/Lists.md

 * **Find(L, x)**       -> _true_ if x is in L, _false_ otherwise

-_KC: What will be the result of each operation below_
+_#KnowledgeCheck: What will be the result of each operation below_
 * Size(L1) -> ?
 * Get(L1, 2) -> ?
 * Set(L1, 1, y) -> ?